 Hands-on adjustment of the spine, called spinal manipulation, is the basis of chiropractic care.
-Most chiropractors also use other types of treatments.
+Most chiropractors also use other types of treatments as well.

-The first visit usually lasts 30 - 60 minutes.
+The first visit usually lasts 30 to 60 minutes.
 Your chiropractor will want to know about your goals for treatment and your health history.
 You will be asked about your:

 Tell your chiropractor about any physical problems you may have that make it hard for you to do certain things.
 Also tell your chiropractor if you have any numbness, tingling, weakness, or any other nerve problems.

 After asking you about your health, your chiropractor will do a physical exam.
-This will include testing how well your spine moves.
-This is called spinal mobility.
+This will include testing your spinal mobility (how well your spine moves).
 Your chiropractor may also do some tests, such as checking your blood pressure and taking x-rays.
 These tests look for problems that might be adding to your back pain.

 Treatment usually begins at the first or second visit.

-Some people are a little achy, stiff, and tired for a few days after their manipulation.
-This is because their body is adjusting to its new alignment.
+Some people are a little achy, stiff, and tired for a few days after their manipulations.
+This is because their bodies are adjusting to their new alignment.
 You should not feel any pain from the manipulation.

-People should not have chiropractic treatment in the parts of their bodies that are affected by any of these conditions:
+People should not have chiropractic treatment in the parts of their bodies that are affected by:

-Very rarely, manipulation of the neck has damaged blood vessels or caused strokes.
+Very rarely, manipulation of the neck may damage blood vessels or cause strokes.
+It's also very rare that manipulation may worsen a patient's condition.
 But the screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
 If you are, your chiropractor will not do neck manipulation.

 Rubinstein SM, van Middelkoop M, Assendelft WJ, de Boer MR, van Tulder MW.
 Spinal manipulative therapy for chronic low-back pain.
 Cochrane Database Syst Rev. 2011 Feb 16;(2):CD008112.